Rubella — commonly known as German measles or 3-day measles — is an

 in developing babies.

-against rubella became available in 1969, rubella epidemics happened every 6-9 years,
+rubella became available in 1969, rubella epidemics happened every 6-9 years, usually

-usually among kids 5 to 9 years old, along with many cases of congenital rubella.
+among kids 5 to 9 years old, along with many cases of congenital rubella.
+Thanks to

 Most rubella infections today appear in young, non-immunized adults rather than